-(iii) Seller shall save, defend indemnify and hold harmless Buyer and its Subsidiaries from and against any Losses to the extent arising out of or resulting from the termination in relation to such contractual notice period as is required to terminate the employment of such Excluded U.K. Employee and, in relation to any such Excluded U.K. Employee whose employment is terminated in accordance with Section 6.7(e)(ii), any Losses arising out of or resulting from such Excluded U.K. Employee's employment prior to and from Closing until the termination date (or, if shorter, until the period of 12 weeks from Closing) in accordance with Section 6.7(a) (ii).
-The Buyer shall (X) use reasonable endeavors to minimize any Losses in respect of which Buyer is indemnified pursuant to this Section 6.7(e)(iii); (Y) comply with all reasonable instructions from Seller with a view to minimizing any Losses in respect of which Buyer is indemnified pursuant to this Section 6.7(e)(iii); and (Z) promptly provide Seller with all information reasonably and lawfully requested in order to enable Seller to give instructions as envisaged by Section 6.7(e)(iii), and the Buyer shall not be indemnified pursuant to this Section 6.7(e)(iii) in respect of any Losses to the extent that (but only to the extent that) any Losses are directly caused by any failure of the Buyer to comply with the obligations set forth in (X), (Y) or (Z).
+(iii) Seller shall save, defend indemnify and hold harmless Buyer and its Subsidiaries from and against any Losses to the extent arising out of or resulting from the termination in relation to such contractual notice period as is required to terminate the employment of such Excluded U.K. Employee and, in relation to any such Excluded U.K. Employee whose employment is terminated in accordance with Section 6.7(e)(ii), any Losses arising out of or resulting from such Excluded U.K. Employee's employment prior to and from Closing until the termination date (or, if shorter, until the period of 12 weeks from Closing) in accordance with Section 6.7(e)(ii).
+The Buyer shall (X) use reasonable endeavors to minimize any Losses in respect of which Buyer is indemnified pursuant to this Section 6.7(e)(iii); (Y) comply with all reasonable instructions from Seller with a view to minimizing any Losses in respect of which Buyer is indemnified pursuant to this Section 6.7(e)(iii); and (Z) promptly provide Seller with all information reasonably and lawfully requested in order to enable Seller to give instructions as envisaged by Section 6.7(e)(iii), and the Buyer shall not be indemnified pursuant to this Section 6.7(e)(iii) in respect of any Losses are directly caused by any failure of the Buyer to comply with the obligations set forth in (X), (Y) or (Z).